 I for one love finding out about new ingredients, vegetables, spices or herbs to add to my diet and I didn’t actually know very much about kale for sometime before a friend suggested that I try some when I decided to go vegetarian.
-While I love living a vegetarian lifestyle, and am highly grateful for making the change (as is my body and mind), there are a few things that I miss about being able to eat meat.
+While I love living a vegetarian lifestyle, they’re a few things that I miss about being able to eat meat.

 One of the main issues that a lot of vegetarians struggle with is finding a good, natural source of iron.
 Supplements and iron-enhanced proteins can cost a lot of money and aren’t necessarily as effective as natural sources of iron.
 When my friend told me that I should start consuming kale and spinach as often as possible to help counter the lack of iron that came as a result of my dietary choices, I was overexcited!
-Not only is kale cheap, it’s an incredibly versatile food source which means I don’t only have to eat it in cooked form – I can use it in smoothies, shakes, baking – you name it!
+Not only is kale cheap, it’s an incredibly versatile food source.
+This means I don’t only have to eat it in cooked form.
+I can use it in smoothies, shakes, baking – you name it!

-There’s something incredibly rewarding about finding green substitutes without having to rely on meat as the only source of protein or iron (among other things).
+There’s something incredibly rewarding about finding green substitutes.
+Not having to rely on meat as the only source of protein or iron (among other things) is highly satisfactory.
 Making this change can have a tremendous amount of benefits for your overall health and general well-being.

 With regards to kale, I’ll be explaining the various health benefits of this amazing vegetable and superfood as well covering the specific ailments or issues that it can help to treat or prevent.
 Hopefully, by the end of the article, you’ll agree with me that kale could be one of the most important foods of the century and will hopefully become more of an everyday food item for you – if you aren’t already hooked on the stuff!